enkidevs/curriculum/javascript/core/types/types-undefined-and-null.md

 let myNullValue = null;
 ```

-Unlike `undefined`, which JavaScript automatically assigns as the value wherever a value is missing, `null` is a special value given to the programmer to explicitly say that something is defined but holds no value.
+Unlike `undefined`, which JavaScript automatically assigns as the value wherever a value is missing, `null` is a special value that the programmer can use to explicitly say that something is defined but holds no value.
 More on this to come later.

 If you compare `null` and `undefined` you will find they are equal when using `==`: